node-saml/passport-saml/README.md

 );
 ```

-Additional config values supported:
-* `samlFallback`: if set to `login-request`, will initiate a redirect to identity provider on authentication failure

 ### generateServiceProviderMetadata( decryptionCert )

 As a convenience, the strategy object exposes a `generateServiceProviderMetadata` method which will generate a service provider metadata document suitable for supplying to an identity provider.
 This method will only work on strategies which are configured with a `callbackUrl` (since the relative path for the callback is not sufficient information to generate a complete metadata document).